Designer to the stars Fausto Puglisi aims out of this world

 "The great thing about this project is that they really supported all the designers by buying the collection," Puglisi said.
 "It's not just visibility, it's money as well...to make beauty you need money."

 Proud of his Italian roots, Puglisi says Italian fashion buyers supported him from the beginning.
-But he bemoans the lack of organized promotion for an industry which Italy's national chamber of fashion estimates will earn 65 billion euros ($89.07 billion)in 2014.
+But he bemoans the lack of organised promotion for an industry which Italy's national chamber of fashion estimates will earn 65 billion eurosin 2014.

 "It's insane that in Italy we still don't have a museum of fashion.
 We had to wait for the V&A (London's Victoria & Albert Museum) to do the glamour of Italian fashion and here what we do?
 Nothing."